Removal of Breast Implants

 - Total capsulectomy: The total removal of the scar capsule, but not necessarily in one piece

 - Partial capsulectomy: the removal of a varying amount of the scar capsule, knowingly leaving some behind.
-(Especially in the case of a prosthesis deep to the muscle, on the chest wall, the capsule can almost blend with the ribs.
-Removing the capsule in that setting can be very morbid, painful and risky (even causing lung collapse) and should only be done if there is a clear clinical benefit to the patient)
+[Especially in the case of a prosthesis deep to the muscle, on the chest wall, the capsule can almost blend with the ribs.
+Removing the capsule in that setting can be very morbid, painful and risky (even causing lung collapse) and should only be done if there is a clear clinical benefit to the patient]

-Breast Implant Illness (BII)
+About Breast Implant Illness (BII)

 Breast implant illness has been described with silicone and saline prostheses, smooth and textured implants and with all manufacturer’s brands.
 BII is associated with a myriad of symptoms as outlined above.
 These are common and non-specific disease symptoms, and other organic disease causes must be excluded before prostheses can be implicated.
 It is a diagnosis arrived at after excluding other causes.
 However, studies have shown a significant proportion of patients with BII will have improvement or resolution of symptoms following removal of their breast prostheses.